-Data is available for an excavated site located approximately 5 kilometres north on Mulgoa Creek at Regentville (Silcox 1997) and a second excavation undertaken at Erskine Park, approximately 12 kilometres east of the study area (Navin Officer 2005).
+Data is available for an excavated site at Regentville (Silcox 1997) and a second excavation undertaken at Erskine Park, (Navin Officer 2005).
 These sites have been chosen due to similarity with the Fernhill landscape locations or through having artefact numbers to provide a similar comparison.